Pauly91/ds-kv/README.md

 # ds-kv

-The goal here is to create a DiStributed Key Value store from scratch.
+The goal here is to create a Distributed Key Value store from scratch.